bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

     weight: 32

 ---
 You can use Cordova and Ionic frameworks to develop cross-platform apps.
-Bitrise can help you with its automated testing, code signing and deploying procedures so that you can ship your iOS and/or Android app/s to the respective marketplace in no time!
+Bitrise can help you with its automated testing, code signing and deployment procedures so that you can ship your iOS and/or Android app/s to the respective marketplace in no time!
 If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.
 Now let us guide you through the process!

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Before you dive in, make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
-Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}
+Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your [Bitrise account](https://app.bitrise.io/me/profile#/overview) to your account found on a Git service provider. "%}

 ## Adding an Ionic/Cordova app to Bitrise

  1. Log into [bitrise.io](https://www.bitrise.io/).
- 2. On your Dashboard, click **+ Add new app**.
+ 2. On your [Dashboard](https://app.bitrise.io/dashboard), click **+**, then **Add app**.
- 3. On **Create new App** page, choose the account you wish to add the app to.
+ 3. On [**Create new App**](https://app.bitrise.io/apps/add) page, choose the account you wish to add the app to.
  4. Set the privacy of the app to either private or [public](/getting-started/adding-a-new-app/public-apps) and click **Next**.
  5. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
 Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
  6. When prompted to set up repository access, click **No, auto-add SSH key**.
 Read more about [SSH keys](/getting-started/adding-a-new-app/setting-up-ssh-keys/).